kwabenasapong/openpldoc/manual/source/dualmonitors.rst

 **Recommendations**

-Windows 8 and 10 has several features that might seem smart on a normal desktop but which is not something that should be enabled when you want to use the computer for presenting songs etc. during a service.
+Windows 8 and 10 have several features that might seem smart on a normal desktop but which is not something that should be enabled when you want to use the computer for presenting songs, etc. during a service.

 .. image:: pics/task-bar-properties-win8.png